Dewey's Restaurant, Location of First Gay Rights Sit-in

-On April 25th, these individuals-homosexual men, women, and their supporters—entered the restaurant in groups and requested service.
+On April 25th, activists (gay men, women, and allies) entered Dewey's restaurant in groups and requested service.
 Employees refused service to the protesters and called the police when two young men and one young woman refused to leave the premises.
 After police arrested these individuals, gay rights leader Clark Polak rushed to the scene and was also arrested.
 Each of the four protesters were convicted of disorderly conduct.
 In response, members of the Janus Society, a gay-rights organization—held a week of protests outside the restaurant, handing out leaflets to passersby and filing a complaint with the owners of the restaurant chain.
 Members of the Janus Society also contacted the police and local officials.
 On May 2nd, Dewey’s employees at this location once again contacted the police after several gay-rights activists held a second sit-in.
 The police arrived on the scene and spoke with the protesters and management.
 Instead of arresting the protesters as had occurred the week before, the police simply left the restaurant after telling management that they had no authority to deny service based on appearance or sexual orientation.
-Although employees still refused to serve the protesters, they had won a significant victory.
+Although employees still refused to serve the protesters, the activists had won a significant victory.

 The 1965 Dewey’s Restaurant Sit-In is an important chapter in the larger Freedom Struggle of the 1960s.
 The activists were inspired by the actions of African American civil rights activists who waged sit-ins and other direct-action protests between World War II and the early 1960s.